All investor lists > Deeptech

 Top Funded Deep Tech Startups

 Want inspiration?
-These Deep Tech startups are setting the bar for innovation while securing major funding:
+These deep tech companies are setting the bar for innovation while securing major funding:

 • OpenAI: Leading advancements in artificial intelligence with applications ranging from natural language processing to autonomous systems.